InventorsDev/Data_Hackathon_2023/README.md

 - You are free to use any tool and machine you have rightful access to.
 - You should upload your solution to GitHub.
 - Download and use only the dataset in this repository, the `sample_submission.csv` is the exact format for a valid submission.
+- Submission time matters, the first to submit has a higher point.

 ### About Practice Problem: Identify the Sentiments 📑